Productivity Hacks: How To Have More Productive MeetingsFebruary 9, 2016

 If you regularly attend meetings at work, then there’s a very good chance you recognise how unproductive they can be.
 Do you find your mind wandering after a while?
 Think your time could be better spent doing other things?
-Well you’re not alone.
+We can help you have more productive meetings

 According to research by VisitBritain, almost a third of business meetings are considered unproductive, resulting in 14 days’ worth of wasted days a year.